MCCQE1 exam advice

 (Note that for only the full practice exam can you see how you did on each question and read an explanation — not for the shorter practice tests the MCC offers.
 This is annoying and unhelpful.)

 Then study what you need to study, using Toronto Notes.
-I ended up with about twenty pages of typed notes, which I memorised in the days immediately before the exam.
+I ended up with about twenty pages of typed notes (not now available — sorry), which I memorised in the days immediately before the exam.

 Toronto Notes: order it in good time.
 If you buy it from the University of Toronto’s online bookshop you can ensure you get the version focused on the MCCQE1, not the US-focused version.
 Beware, it’s huge.
 There’s no way you can read the whole thing.
 But you shouldn’t need to.